Circular orbits in spherically symmetric spacetimes and BSW effect with nonzero force: Summary and conclusions

 In this work, we developed a general approach to properties of circular orbits of massive particles in spherically symmetric static spacetimes under the action of the external force.
 Our analysis can be applied to any physically important setup, as we do not specify the nature of the external force and study how the \textit{arbitrary} force affects circular orbits.
 In particular, we considered the Schwarzschild and Reissner-Nordstr\"{o}m (RN) metrics.
 In doing so, we defined the ISCO with a force taken into account and, for a constant force, found the regions of stability.
 We also traced, how the change of a force leads to the appearance of new branches of circle orbits.

 We showed that near-horizon circle trajectories exist for the extremal and near-extremal RN metric.
 In doing so, the force required to keep a particle, remains finite in the horizon limit although it diverges for the nonextremal metric.
-It is demonstrated that the ISCO radius for the near-extremal RN metric is proportional to $\kappa^{2/3}$, where $\kappa$ is the small surface gravity.
-For pure extremal horizons, the circle orbits do not exist for free particles but such trajectories become possible if a force is taken into account.
+However, it is demonstrated that such orbits are not stable, and there is no way of having ISCO particles close to the horizon.
+Also, we show that for pure extremal horizons, the circle orbits do not exist for free particles but such trajectories become possible if a force is taken into account.

-We considered high energy particle collisions for the near-extremal RN metric.
-We investigated two scenarios of particle collisions.
-In the O-scenario, one of particles moves along the ISCO.
-In the H-scenario, it plunges from it towards the horizon.
-It turned out that the gamma factor $\gamma\sim \kappa^{-2/3}$ for the O scenario and $\gamma\sim\kappa^{-1}$ for the H one.
-The dependence of the gamma factor (hence, the energy in the center of mass) on $\kappa$ has the same character as it had for circular near-horizon orbits in the background of rotating black holes and free particles.
-In this sense, the presence of a force imitates the effects of rotation.
+We considered high-energy particle collisions for the near-extremal and extremal RN metric, where it was shown that for the circular particles orbiting close to the horizon (their existence was proven in Sections \ref{rnext} and \ref{rnne}), the collision energy may significantly increase and is proportional to $\delta^{-1}$, where $\delta$ represents how close the particle is to horizon.

 We hope that our results may be useful for the investigations of various astrophysical processes with circular particles near the horizons of black holes.